shandilyarindam/PulseDilli/README.md

 ## From Prototype to Production

-This system was originally prototyped using n8n automation workflows to validate the core complaint filing and routing logic.
-Once the prototype was validated, we rebuilt the entire backend as a production-grade Python FastAPI system with proper state management, ML-based escalation, voice note support, and a real-time admin dashboard.
+This system was originally prototyped using n8n.
+Once the prototype was validated, we rebuilt the entire backend as a production-grade Python FastAPI system with proper state management, ML-based escalation, voice note support, and a real-time CM dashboard.

-The n8n prototype enabled rapid iteration.
-The FastAPI backend enables scale.

 ---